davidhouseholter/python-web-crawler/README.md

-# Svelte.js + Flask Python web Spider
+# Svelte.js + Flask Python Background Jobs and Web Spider

 A super simple example of using Flask to serve a Svelte app and use it as a backend server.
-It run and rq, scrapy, selenium.
+It run and rq, scrapy, selenium to perform queueing jobs and processing them in the background with workers.

 Stack: